urbit/urbit.org-reloaded/content/docs/azimuth/flow.md

 ## Bridge

-The primary way in which users interact with Layer 2 is via Bridge.
+The primary way in which users interact with Azimuth is via Bridge.
 Bridge is responsible for collecting transactions from users, signing them, and forwarding them to a roller via an HTTP API.